 Registration for this course is now closed.
 The following sections will be open to registered participants October 20 – March 20.
 Registrants will have access to all units in the sections they paid for during this time.
 Participants can access the modules on their own schedule and work at their own pace.
 Participants can register at any time before or during this period.

 Section 2: The Latent Image

 Section 3: Chemical and Spectral Sensitization

-Additional sections will become available in summer 2017.
+Additional sections will become available in July 2017.
 Sections 1 – 3 will remain accessible to paid participants into the future.

 Register for this course by clicking here: AIC/FAIC Store - Events

 *Register for each section that you wish to participate in*

 Online registration requires you to create a log-in (or to use one that you already have for our site) with a name and email address before you may purchase an event registration.
 No information aside from the username and email address is required to create a profile, but you will need a billing address to complete registration.

 Scott Williams is Professor of Physical and Inorganic Chemistry at Rochester Institute of Technology.
 Professor Williams is one of an ever-smaller group of individuals with expertise in photographic chemistry.
 This profound knowledge, combined with his thoughtful and lively teaching style, make for an easy-to-follow presentation of this potentially complex topic.
 This course is a fount of information essential to understanding the silver-based analog photographic processes represented in so many private and public collections around the globe.

 Prior to starting the modules, participants should refresh their knowledge of basic chemistry.
 The following tutorials, available without charge on the Khan Academy site (http://www.khanacademy.org/science/chemistry), are highly recommended: